AlexandreGazagnes/Unilasalle-Public-Resources/README.md

 ## About python, jupyter notebooks and the requirements

-You have 3 options:
+You have 2 options:
-- Locally:

-    - **Install Anaconda https://www.anaconda.com/ or Jupyter https://jupyter.org/install on your machine**

-    - Use Anaconda or Jupyter installed on the UniLaSalle PC (**Warning ⚠️**: some packages may be missing)

 - Online:

     - **Use Google Colab https://colab.research.google.com/** (you have to be connected to your google account)

     - Use Jupyter online  https://jupyter.org/try-jupyter (**Warning ⚠️**: External packages cannot be installed)
+- Locally - for more advanced users only or  if you are comfortable with python and jupyter notebooks :

+    - **Install Anaconda https://www.anaconda.com/ or Jupyter https://jupyter.org/install on your machine**

+    - Use Anaconda or Jupyter installed on the UniLaSalle PC (**Warning ⚠️**: some packages may be missing)

 ## Material